Clicky

 Can you damage your teeth while eating dried beans?

 Admittedly, they are often hard to chew, and they can cause tooth damage if you're not careful.
-It's important to soak them overnight before cooking and to cook them until they're soft.
-You should also be careful not to bite into them too hard.
+It's important to soak the dried beans overnight before cooking - and to cook them until they're soft.

-If you have any concerns, check with your dentist before eating dried beans.
+If you have dental concerns, check with your dentist before eating dried beans.

 Green Bean Nutrition Info.